Domain of a Function

 $$ f: y = \sin(x) $$

-Here both the domain and the codomain are the set of real numbers:
+In this case, both the domain and the codomain coincide with the set of real numbers.

 Please feel free to point out any errors or typos, or share suggestions to improve these notes.
 English isn't my first language, so if you notice any mistakes, let me know, and I'll be sure to fix them.